jmiemirza/DUA/README.md

 ## WRN-40-2
 Part of the results in the paper are obtained by using [AugMix](https://arxiv.org/abs/1912.02781) WRN-40-2 from the [Robust Bench](https://robustbench.github.io/).
-For running this experiments first download the [WRN-40-2 Checkpoint](https://drive.google.com/file/d/1wy7gSRsUZzCzj8QhmTbcnwmES_2kkNph/view).
+For running this experiment first download the [WRN-40-2 Checkpoint](https://drive.google.com/file/d/1wy7gSRsUZzCzj8QhmTbcnwmES_2kkNph/view).

 ### WRN - Results Cifar10C (Level-5 Severity)